chrisshaji/ASME-Go-Kart-2024-25/README.md

 a sheet of metal on which the seat and the engine would lay.
 These sheets were cut using a angle grinder and mounting holes were drilled using a miling machine.
 Next, it was time to install the brakes and the pedals.
 The brake was mounted to the back using a 'customized' bracket that was used to connect the caliper to the frame.
 It did not look pretty, but it did its job.
-The brake lines were hard to connect to the pedals due to its length, however we came up with a diy solution using zip ties to connect the pedal to the master cylinder.
+The brake lines were hard to connect to the pedals due to its length, however we came up with a DIY solution using zip ties to connect the pedal to the master cylinder.
 Since the it did not reach all the way, we covered the distance by using two thin metal slabs that would be connect the pedal with the screws below the cylinder in such a way that the cylinder would compress when the pedal is pushed.